zorglub42/OSA/README.md

 - Edit envvars.sh file and set configuration variables according to your system.

-		By default just following are required:
+		By default just following changes are required:
 			APACHE_ADMIN_MAIL: system administor mail (for information, no email send)
-			ROOT_MYSQL_PW: password for mysql "roor" user
+			ROOT_MYSQL_PW: password for mysql "roor" user (if using mysql)
-			APPLIANCE_MYSQL_PW: whished password for mysql user created to allow application to connect mysql on application database
+			APPLIANCE_MYSQL_PW: whished password for mysql user created to allow application to connect mysql on application database  (if using mysql)
 			APPLIANCE_ADMIN_PW: "admin" appliaction user whished password
 			USE_HTTP: publish (or not) service with HTTP
 			USE_HTTPS: publish (or not) service with HTTPS